Optimal waveform for fast synchronization of airfoil wakes

 \section{Abstract}

-We obtain an optimal actuation waveform for fast entrainment of periodic airfoil wakes through the phase reduction approach.
-Entrainment is the synchronization process of the system to an external forcing input in an asymptotic manner.
+We obtain an optimal actuation waveform for fast synchronization of periodic airfoil wakes through the phase reduction approach.
 Using the phase reduction approach for periodic wake flows, the spatial sensitivity fields with respect to the phase of the vortex shedding are obtained.
 The phase sensitivity fields can uncover the synchronization properties in the presence of periodic actuation.
-This study seeks a periodic actuation waveform using phase-based analysis to minimize the time for entrainment to modify the wake-shedding frequency of NACA0012 airfoil wakes.
-This fast entrainment waveform is obtained theoretically from the phase sensitivity function by casting an optimization problem.
+This study seeks a periodic actuation waveform using phase-based analysis to minimize the time for synchronization to modify the wake-shedding frequency of NACA0012 airfoil wakes.
+This fast synchronization waveform is obtained theoretically from the phase sensitivity function by casting an optimization problem.
 The obtained optimal actuation waveform becomes increasingly non-sinusoidal for higher angles of attack.
-Actuation based on the obtained waveform achieves rapid entrainment within as low as two vortex shedding cycles irrespective of the forcing frequency whereas traditional sinusoidal actuation requires $\mathcal{O}(10)$ shedding cycles.
+Actuation based on the obtained waveform achieves rapid synchronization within as low as two vortex shedding cycles irrespective of the forcing frequency whereas traditional sinusoidal actuation requires $\mathcal{O}(10)$ shedding cycles.
 Further, we analyze the influence of actuation frequency on the vortex shedding and the aerodynamic coefficients using force-element analysis.
-The present analysis provides an efficient way to modify the vortex lock-on properties with applications to fluid-structure interactions and unsteady flow control.
+The present analysis provides an efficient way to modify the vortex lock-on properties in a transient manner with applications to fluid-structure interactions and unsteady flow control.